moonraker22/three-nebula-types/README.md

 ```

 ## Usage
+#### Easiest use is to copy or cut the file three-nebula-types from node-modules/three-nebula-types to node-modules/@types/three-nebula-types and rename to three-nebula or alternatively change the typeroots of your tsconfig to recognize three-nebula-types

 To use the TypeScript definitions for the `three-nebula` npm module, simply import the types into your TypeScript file: